 Article 42 of the Constitution of Kenya (2010) states that every person has the right to a clean and healthy environment.
-This reinforces the provision of the key environmental legislation, the Environmental Management and Coordination Act (EMCA), 1999 which states that every person in Kenya is entitled to a clean and healthy environment and has a duty to safeguard and enhance the environment.
-Despite these robust provisions, Kenya faces severe environmental challenges including deforestation, soil erosion, desertification, water shortage and degraded water quality, flooding, poaching and domestic and industrial pollution.
+These laws reinforce the provision of the key environmental legislation, the Environmental Management and Coordination Act (EMCA), 1999 which states that every person in Kenya is entitled to a clean and healthy environment and must safeguard and enhance it.
+Despite these robust provisions, Kenya faces severe environmental challenaes. includina deforestation, soil erosion, desertification, water shortage, and degraded water quality, flooding, poaching, and domestic and industrial pollution.

 Given this context, it is imperatives for companies in the region to embrace sound environmental practices.
-Increasingly, stakeholders are demanding for companies to be more proactive in their environmental practices.
-For example, in early 2017, the national government issued a ban on the use, manufacture and importation of all plastic bags used for commercial and household packaging on environmental grounds.
+Increasingly, stakeholders are demanding that companies be more proactive in their environmental practices.
+For example, in early 2018, the national government issued a ban on the use, manufacture, and importation of all plastic bags used for commercial and household packaging on environmental grounds.
+2019, NEMA has shut down 12 companies for directing their untreated industrial discharge into rivers and streams within Nairobi.
+24 companies have also been given improvement orders to put their houses in order before their companies are shut.

-Broadband therefore considers the natural environment as a key material concern requiring the requisite policies and procedures.
+Broadband, therefore, considers the natural environment as a critical material concern requiring the requisite policies and procedures.
 We have on board the HSE policy that drives the organization to protect the environment.